eerimoq/pumbaa/docs/library-reference/pumbaa/drivers.rst

       Output pin mode.

-.. class:: drivers.Exti(device, trigger, event=None, mask=0x1, callback=None)
+.. class:: drivers.Exti(device, trigger, channel=None, data=0x1, callback=None)

    Create an object handling interrupts on given `device`. `trigger` may be a combination of :data:`.RISING`, :data:`.FALLING` or :data:`.BOTH`.
-When an interrupt occurs given `callback` is called from interrupt context and `mask` is written to given event channel `event`.
+When an interrupt occurs given `callback` is called from interrupt context and `data` is written to given event or queue channel `channel`.

+   Event channel example.

    .. code-block:: python